SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/persistence-with-queues.md

 ![sending-message-to-queue]({{ site.baseurl }}/images/persistence-with-queues-details-2.png)

 There is no difference in the actual method calls to the JMS `MessageProducer` when sending a JMS `persistent` message as compared to a JMS `non-persistent` message shown in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe){:target="_blank"}.
-The difference in the JMS `persistent` message is that the Solace Message Router will acknowledge the message once it is successfully stored on the message router and the `MessageProducer.send()` call will not return until it has successfully received this acknowledgement.
-This means that in JMS, all calls to the `MessageProducer.send()` are blocking calls and they wait for message confirmation from the Solace message router before proceeding.
+The difference in the JMS `persistent` message is that Solace messaging will acknowledge the message once it is successfully stored by Solace messaging and the `MessageProducer.send()` call will not return until it has successfully received this acknowledgement.
+This means that in JMS, all calls to the `MessageProducer.send()` are blocking calls and they wait for message confirmation from Solace messaging before proceeding.
 This is outlined in the JMS 1.1 specification and Solace JMS adheres to this requirement.

 The queue for sending messages will be created on the Solace router as a `durable queue`.